Meet the Crew

 The program is for boys in 7th and 8th grade.
 As the boys move up from the Youth Program, we will continue to teach the fundamental skills of throwing, catching, cradling, dodging and shooting as well as add high level of difficulty skill sets.
 The team concept is at the forefront as we prepare the players for the next level; High School ball.

 Teams will play full-field lacrosse against other youth programs in the Newtown Recreation Youth Lacrosse League.
 Depending on participation numbers and skill levels, the 7th-8th grade program may participate in the select division of the Newtown Youth Lacrosse League.

-This is a new program for 2023.
 Select teams are a special spring season category of the Newtown Rec League.
 Athletes in Select will be playing a higher level of competition within the Newtown Rec League.
 Select does not compete with club teams, but will perform at that level of play.

 The season runs from January to April.
 The cost for select will be higher than regular rec and covers field coaching, speed and agility coaching, referees, shooter shirts, a hoodie, Newtown team registration, jamboree fees, tournament fees and field space/ lights.
 Practices will be 3 days a week, running from January to April.
 Jamboree will be in mid- February and an end of season Tournament likely be the first weekend in May.

 This team will field the best possible players at all times.
 We cannot guarantee playing time for any player on this team.
 The coaches will work together to make sure that this team is competitive and do everything we can to win each game we play.

 *Per Newtown League, Brandon Allen - “The player needs to play/tryout for the school or program they’re zoned for. “